 All sizes are available as a backorder.
-Production time: 1 week for the white t-shirts, 2 weeks for the black t-shirts, to allow ink to cure.
+Production time: 1-2 weeks, to allow ink to cure.

 Each t-shirt is lino-printed manually, thus each piece is unique.
 You can inquire about other t-shirt colours, we can advance your request to the artist.
+Use the contact form on the lower right corner of this page.
 Other available colours: Bright Royal; Grey Heather (85% cotton, 15% viscose); Kiwi Green; Navy Blue; Real Grey; Scarlet Red.

 🔖 Do you love the artwork but would you rather collect it?
 Buy a signed linoprint from The Mimetic Tree series here.

 See other limited edition manual linocut and reduction wood prints from the “Anomalica” series, such as The Punishment, the one of a kind Forest Spirit linocut paste up on reclaimed brick, or the Anomalica set of 5 laminated stickers.

 Maria Bălan is a multilaterally developed graphic artist who studied Graphic Arts at the National University of Arts Bucharest and a non-practising architect having studied at the Architecture at the University of Architecture and Urbanism “Ion Mincu”.
 She is based Bucharest, Romania, a freelancer since 2007 and a member of Plastic Artists’ Union from Romania and Illustrators’ Club Romania.
 Maria enjoys painting walls, creating book illustrations as well as digital art-work (concept art, 2D animation, poster design) with the main focus on portraits and human expressions.
 Her work has been recognized with The Prize of The International Poster and Book Illustration Biennial For Young Artists, Timisoara, 2013.